HTML5 vs Apps for Branded Mobile Games

-Ultimately, one of the big trade-offs with mobile apps is the fact that you’re relinquishing a degree of control over what the finished product is allowed to be and the speed at which you can make the content available and potentially update it afterwards.
+Ultimately, one of the big trade-offs with branded mobile app games is the fact that you’re relinquishing a degree of control over what the finished product is allowed to be and the speed at which you can make the content available and potentially update it afterwards.

 This is the exact opposite of HTML5, where you retain full control of your content.
 The choices about what it will be, where and when it’s made available are completely yours.
-As well as being quick to upload and make it live, it’s also just as quick and easy to push out updates in future, should they be required.
+As well as being quick to upload and make your branded mobile game live, it’s also just as quick and easy to push out updates in future, should they be required.

 Ease of Access

-When it comes to actually being able to almost immediately get access and play, HTML5 is the clear winner.
+When it comes to actually being able to almost immediately get access and play your branded game, HTML5 is the clear winner.
 Simply enter the web address into the browser, or click a link and you’re ready to play.
 This immediacy makes it easier to try your game, so is a big bonus when it comes to branded games.

-With apps there is an extra degree of persuasion to get people to go to the app store, download and install in the first place.
+With apps there is an extra degree of persuasion to get people to go to the app store, download and install a mobile game in the first place.
 Plus, requiring that they download and install on their device may dissuade some people.

 HTML5 is the clear winner here.
-The fact that it’s possible to deploy one version of the game that’s not only available on most modern mobile devices, but also on desktop computers with a modern browser installed, means you can maximise your potential reach.
+The fact that it’s possible to deploy one version of a branded game that’s not only available on most modern mobile devices, but also on desktop computers with a modern browser installed, means you can maximise your potential reach.

 Because apps are generally downloaded from appropriate app stores and use third party services for additional features like scoreboards, there isn’t usually a significant hosting requirement.

-Web based games however need to be delivered by a web server (usually via your own website).
-So if you’re planning to do down the HTML5 route, it’s necessary to consider the web hosting requirement in relation to the expected traffic.
+Web based branded games however need to be delivered by a web server (usually via your own website).
+So if you’re planning to go down the HTML5 route, it’s necessary to consider the web hosting requirement in relation to the expected traffic.
 For instance: